-His location is referred to as heaven in the Prose Edda by Snorri Sturluson, but it is most likely the realm of Asgard that is meant by this.
+His location is referred to as heaven in the Prose Edda by Snorri Sturluson.
+Snorri sometimes inserted his Christian belief in his writings, therefore, the word heaven should probably be understood as the realm of Asgard.

 Hraesvelg, he is called,